qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Drawing a series of new vertices**

-   The vertex tool does not support automatic tracing and is optimised for editing individual vertices and moving or deleting an arbitrary selection of multiple vertices.
+   The vertex tool does not support :ref:`automatic tracing <tracing>` and is optimized for editing individual vertices and moving or deleting an arbitrary selection of multiple vertices.
 Try using the |reshape|:sup:`Reshape Features` tool when you need to replace or insert a series of new vertices,